 Also we have enjoyed eating and drinking at Ye Olde Cooper's Inn and the Merry Elf pub right across the street.

-The gas station there has good groceries, and many useful things like USB chargers and a washer-dryer outside!
+The Amber gas station there has good groceries, and many useful things like trash disposal and a washer-dryer outside!

 Near to the Norman Way is Killiane Castle - a working farm, Bed and Breakfast and Self-Catering establishment.
 Killiane castle is very similar to Sigginstown except it is not a total ruin!